Project Development Specification: How To Write the Right One

 Schemes, drawings, and tables are not compulsory but highly desirable.
 Graphic elements convey information visually, which many find more comprehensible.

 We faced such situations.
-Our customer came up with an idea for a device.
+A customer came up with an idea for a device.
 But some of its functions could not be implemented together.
-In the specification document, we described the only possible solution, but, unfortunately, the client didn’t pay attention to it.
+In the technical specification document, we described the only possible solution, but, unfortunately, the client didn’t pay attention to it.
 Needless to say, the result unpleasantly surprised him.

 A good spec will save time, money, and nerves for both the client and the developer.